We are now booking! Check out our guest rooms!

-Joseph Shortell, an American living in Texas, decided to restore an old mill in the middle of nowhere, in an area of Extremadura, to turn it into an impressive rural tourist complex, where all kinds of art also converge, thus helping not only to raise the status of the surrounding villages but also to give visibility to the forgotten history of the surrounding areas.
+Joseph Shortell, an American living in Texas, decided to restore an old mill in the middle of nowhere in an area of Extremadura and turn it into an impressive rural tourist complex.
+All kinds of art converge here, thus helping not only to raise the status of the surrounding villages but also to give visibility to the forgotten history of the surrounding areas.

 Let’s learn a little more about Joseph and this incredible project.